medewitt/bio720/main.typ

 == Panel B

-In @fig4b examines the CTCF-binding motif within the CTCF-binding peaks.
+In @fig4b examines the CTCF-binding motif within the CTCF-binding peaks (putative CTFT-binding motif CCMYCTNNNGG)

+.
 The transcription repressor CTCF has been characterized as playing a vital role in transcription regulation including the recombination of the antibody loci and the regulation of chromatin architecture #cite("filippovaExceptionallyConservedTranscriptional1996", "cooperDistributionIntensityConstraint2005").
 Intuitively, we would expect relatively low diversity in this gene as chromatin structural formation is vital for transcription (and cellular generation more generally).